-The 1st Connecticut Cavalry Regiment lost 4 officers and 36 enlisted men killed or mortally wounded, and 4 officers and 149 enlisted men to disease during the Civil War.
+The 1st Connecticut Volunteer Cavalry Regiment lost 4 officers and 36 enlisted men killed or mortally wounded, and 4 officers and 149 enlisted men to disease during the Civil War.
+Three hundred four were captured, of whom 89 died in prison.

 |October 1-23||Organized at Camp Tyler, West Meridian as a battalion of four companies|